Corporate Video Production: Grow Your Business

 Now it’s time to put all your plans into action!

 For animation and narrated videos, production can start with getting final voiceover reads from the voiceover artist you cast in pre-production.
-Additional production activities for animated videos may include character design from concepts created in pre-production, then on to rigging characters for motion.
-Ultimately you’re starting by building all the individual pieces for each scene, followed by laying out the pieces, and finally bringing each scene to life with motion.
+Additional production activities for animated videos may include character design and rigging characters for motion or developing scenes and visuals.

 For live-action production, you’ll be following the schedule and shot list you developed in pre-production to bring your storyboard to life!
-For larger budget productions, you’ll quickly learn why it’s important to have specialists and departments focused on their parts of the production.... and if you’re short-staffed, you’ll really feel it here.
-If you have a lot of scenes to cover, make sure you stay on the schedule you created as closely as possible so you don’t run into overtime with video crews or locations.
-If you have a large enough crew, your 1st Assistant Director (1st A.D.), will make sure you’re not falling behind.
+For larger budget productions, you’ll quickly learn why it’s important to have specialists and departments focused on their parts of the production... there are A LOT of moving parts in a live production.

-When you’re shooting non-scripted interview content and b-roll, make sure you leave enough time to capture adequate b-roll footage with not only a variety of content but varied shot framings from tight to wide... this will give your editing team more options in post-production.
+When you’re shooting non-scripted interview content, make sure you leave enough time to capture adequate b-roll footage with not only a variety of content but varied shot framings from tight to wide... this will give your editing team more options in post-production.

 post-production

-For animated videos, since all of your individual scenes were built in the production stage, in post-production you’ll be assembling them together, ensuring the scene transitions are smooth, then adding any finishing touches or effects to really bring it home.
+For animated videos, you’ll be editing, ensuring the scene transitions are smooth, doing final sound design, and then adding any finishing touches or effects to really bring it home.

 Non-Scripted editorial videos may start by transcribing interviews and assembling a “paper edit” of the narrative using the text transcriptions, then putting together all the selected parts from the paper edit into the main assembly.
-B-roll is then overlayed on top of this where it’s needed to illustrate the point the speaker is making visually, as well as to hide transitions between different shots and speakers since it will likely be out of order.
+B-roll is then overlayed on top of this where it’s needed to illustrate the point the speaker is making visually, as well as to hide transitions between different shots and speakers.

-These are the basic parts of post-production that most productions will include.
-For larger budgets, you may have additional post-production stages such as visual effects, color correction, music scoring/composing, and sound design to name just a few.
+These are just the basic parts of post-production that most productions will include.
+For larger budgets, you may have additional post-production stages such as visual effects, color correction, music scoring/composing, and sound design, to name just a few.